Letractively/csc438-issue-tracker-web2py/documentaion/plugin_issuetracker_readme.txt

+Issue Tracker Project Documentation

+Controllers
+- controllers/services.py
+-- Functions
+--- ping: simple response to send hostname and text in response to ping request, indicating the connection was made and it is responding
+--- call: endpoint that routes xmlrpc calls to service functions (ping and new issue)
+--- newissue: receives input for issue specific variables, including project id, summary, description, and owner and inserts a new record into the issue tracker db.

+- controllers/default.py
+-- Functions
+--- addtition of 'assign' function: controller action that allows user to assign issues to other members of project team
+--- addition of 'dependencies' function: controller action that allows user to view an issues dependencies and add new dependencies

+Views
+- views/default/assign.html - view to handle assign controller action
+- views/default/dependencies.html - view to handle dependencies controller action

+Models
+- models/db_tracker.py - defines tables for issue tracker app

+Plugin_IssueTracker Installation and use instructions:

 "The Web2py Issue Tracker Plugin allows you to add functionality to any web2py app to be able to submit issues to a linked issue tracker, using xmlrpc services and ajax"

-Plugin_IssueTracker Installation and use instructions:

 - Basic Usage